midwire/omniauth-gab/README.md

 end
 ```

-Or you can hardcode your credentials:
+Or you can hardcode your credentials (not recommended):

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do